-&lt;sup>133 See Roberts, Defense Counsel's Cross Purposes, supra note 95, at 1238-41 (citing cases that have found for the defense on the issue of whether a denial of prior conviction impeachment constituted a violation of the right to confront, and mentioning non-constitutional reasons why one should hesitate before advocating that the defense lose a litigation tool such as this).
+132 See Roberts, Defense Counsel's Cross Purposes, supra note 94, at 1238-41 (citing cases that have found for the defense on the issue of whether a denial of prior conviction impeachment constituted a violation of the right to confront, and mentioning non-constitutional reasons why one should hesitate before advocating that the defense lose a litigation tool such as this).

-&lt;sup>134 Fed.
+133 Fed.
 R. Evid.
 412(b)(1) (stating that in a case involving alleged sexual misconduct certain evidence relating to the complainant is generally inadmissible, but may be admitted in a criminal case where "exclusion would violate the defendant's constitutional rights").

-statement of this sort technically necessary, since of course constitutional protections exist regardless of evidentiary rules, but an explicit carveout serves as a reminder, and perhaps as a catalyst for vigorous litigation relating to the constitutional contours.
+protections exist regardless of evidentiary rules, but an explicit carveout serves as a reminder, and perhaps as a catalyst for vigorous litigation relating to the constitutional contours.
 Thus, a rule of this sort might declare that impeachment by prior conviction is prohibited, except where the exclusion of such evidence would violate the defendant's constitutional rights.

 The regime in Montana is illustrative of the fact that where a rule appears to prevent this form of impeachment by the defense, litigation under the Confrontation Clause will follow.
-Defense claims of a Confrontation Clause violation have been rejected in that state, but they might prove more successful were other states to prohibit this form of impeachment.
+Defense claims of a Confrontation Clause violation have been rejected in that state, 134 but they might prove more successful were other states to prohibit this form of impeachment.
 When explaining its decision to prohibit this form of impeachment as to all witnesses, the Montana Commission responsible for drafting the rule noted that the Montana Constitution and a state statutory provision provided that "when a person is no longer under state supervision, his full rights of citizenship are restored."
-Thus there would be little use to a rule like FRE 609 because it would permit the impeachment of only a small category of people: "those persons serving a sentence in prison, suspended sentence or on parole."
-Confrontation Clause arguments might have more traction in a state where there is more for the defense to lose.
+135 Thus there would be little use to a rule like FRE 609 because it would permit the impeachment of only a small category of people: "those persons serving a sentence in prison, suspended sentence or on parole."
+136 Confrontation Clause arguments might have more traction in a state where there is more for the defense to lose.